mk2swag/mk2swag.github.io/_posts/2018-03-01-timos-16v-fire-and-ice.markdown

 #### Keeping the original interior
-The previous owner putted some Edition One Recaros in the Golf, but I wanted it with the original seats, so I got the Fire and Ice one.
+The previous owner had some Edition One Recaros in the Golf, but I wanted it with the original seats, so I got the Fire and Ice one.

 <figure>
   <img src="{{ page.imagesPath }}7.jpg" alt="{{ page.title }}">